Edgar Thomson Steel Works: Operations

 Currently, two blast furnaces (Furnaces No. 1 and No. 3) continue in operation at the Edgar Thomson Steel Works, which remains part of U.S. Steel.
 In 2005, the mill produced 2.8 million tons of steel, equal to 28% of U.S. Steel's domestic production.
-The mill employs about 900 persons, some of whom belong to the second or third generations of their families to work in the mill.
+The mill employs about 650 persons, some of whom belong to the second or third generations of their families to work in the mill.

 Among improvements to its physical plant is a $250 million continuous caster, which converts liquid steel directly into slabs, installed in 1992.

 In April 1995, the mill was designated a historic landmark by ASM International, a society that honors works of structural engineering.
 Other structures that have been honored by the society include the Statue of Liberty and the Eiffel Tower.

 In May 2019, U.S. Steel announced a plan to invest more than $1 billion to the Mon Valley Works.
 The proposed upgrade included a sustainable endless casting and rolling facility at the Thomson Plant, and a co-generation facility at the Clairton Plant.
 The Mon Valley Works would have been the first facility in the United States to incorporate technology combining thin slab casting and hot rolled band production into one continuous process.
 The upgrade was cancelled in 2021.

+Following the sale of U.S. Steel to Nippon Steel in 2025, an investment plan was announced for the Edgar Thomson Steel works.
+A $100 million investment was announced for a new slag recycler, which was permitted in February 2026 and will begin construction.
+Overall, Nippon has pledged a $2 billion investment into the aging mill by 2028.
+With upgrades including a new state-of-the-art hot strip mill.